marcusasar/Bank-Transaction-SQL-Analysis/README.md

 # Bank Transaction SQL Analysis

-This repository contains an analysis of bank transaction data using SQL to identify trends, fraudulent activities, and performance insights.
+This repository contains an analysis of bank transaction data using SQL to identify fraudulent activities.

 ## Table of Contents